masesgroup/KNet/src/documentation/articles/docker.md

 ---
-title: Docker images of .NET suite for Apache Kafka
+title: Docker images of .NET suite for Apache Kafka™
-_description: Describes the Docker images of .NET suite for Apache Kafka
+_description: Describes the Docker images of .NET suite for Apache Kafka™
 ---